How to change SYS password on ExaCC Gen 2

 We need to reconfigure backup assistant after changing the SYS password

 A Secure External Password Store (SEPS), a.k.a.
-DB wallet, was created during database provision, which is used by Oracle internals.
+DB wallet was created during database provision, which is used by Oracle internals.
 Only one record was created in the wallet that is SYS.
-This record needs to be updated after changing SYS password.
+This record needs to be updated after changing the SYS password.

 If you have DR servers, obviously you need to carry out necessary updates on them as well.